webtorrent/webtorrent/docs/faq.md

 of a torrent client.
 However, you can build a live streaming solution on top of WebTorrent and torrent technology.

 Torrents are immutable.
-That means that once a torrent files is created, it cannot be changed without changing the info hash.
+That means that once a torrent file is created, it cannot be changed without changing the info hash.

 A naive approach would be this: The video producer could take every 10 seconds